 • For a fun time check out the Flagstaff Snow Park for a winter experience complete with snow tubing, hot coco and outdoor fire pits.

 A zealous and fresh approach to the New Year always seems to be at the top of “must do” lists for most people in January.
-This New Year is positioned perfectly as it occurs on a weekend providing opportunity to escape and invigorate at 7,000 feet altitude in Flagstaff, Arizona.
-From the Great Pinecone Drop countdown to snowplay in Arizona’s official Winter Wonderland or a hike to get started on those resolutions, Flagstaff has the weather, the attractions, and many activities to say farewell to 2017 and welcome 2018.
-Get started with eight ways of winter play to start your New Year Flagstaff-style:
+Escape and invigorate at 7,000 feet altitude in Flagstaff, Arizona.
+From the Great Pinecone Drop countdown to snowplay in Arizona’s official Winter Wonderland or a hike to get started on those resolutions, Flagstaff has the weather, the attractions, and many activities to say farewell to 2018 and welcome 2019.
+Get started with nine ways of winter play to start your New Year Flagstaff-style: